James Marchant: Life

 James Marchant was born in London on 18 December 1867.

 Between 1889 and 1893, Marchant was a lecturer on Christian apologetics to the Bishop of St Albans and to the Christian Evidence Society.

 In 1895, Marchant became a minister of an independent Congregational church in Plymouth.
 He went on to lead a Presbyterian church in north London before serving as an assistant minister to a Presbyterian church in Clapham.

-In 1903, Marchant became clerical secretary to Dr Barnardo's Homes.
+In 1903, he became clerical secretary to Dr Barnardo's Homes.

-In 1913, Marchant was appointed secretary of the National Birth-rate Commission.
+In 1913, he was appointed secretary of the National Birth-rate Commission.

-In 1917, Marchant was elected a Fellow of the Royal Society of Edinburgh.
+In 1917, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Thomas Clouston, Sir Alexander Russell Simpson, John Arthur Thomson and John William Ballantyne.

-In 1921, Marchant was created a Knight of the Order of the British Empire by King George V for his work on birth-rate and contraception.
+In 1921, Marchant was created a Knight Commander of the Order of the British Empire by King George V for his work on birth-rate and contraception.

 Marchant died at his home in Sherborne on 20 May 1956.